 The dressing for this lime-kissed salad is light and fresh.
 If you'd like a richer dressing, bump up the olive oil and balance it with more lime juice.

-We enjoy this salad with roasted or grilled chicken or fish.
+We enjoy it with chicken or fish.
 It's an equally satisfying sidekick for steak, offering a welcome respite from the meat's richness.
 Serve it as a cooling, elegant side dish for spicy curries or my Moroccan Chickpea Stew.
-Stuff it into a pita with my creamy hummus.
+Stuff it into a pita with my Creamy Restaurant Style Hummus

 - 6 small seedless cucumbers, chopped into bite size pieces.
 If you can only find regular cucumbers, peel the skin and remove the seeds.
 You may need only 2-3 regular medium size cucumbers.

 - 1 pint of cherry tomatoes, slice the tomatoes in half or quarters depending on their size

 - 2-4 scallions, diced.
 I used tender baby scallions.
 If you have large scallions you may only need to use 1-2.

 - 1-2 limes, depending on their size.
 You need a couple of good squeezes of lime juice

 - 3-4 tablespoons of olive oil.
 I used unfiltered extra virgin.

 - A teeny drizzle of honey or a pinch of sugar to balance the acid in the lime juice

 - Sea salt and fresh cracked pepper to taste